ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 ---

 ## 2026-02-16
-Had dinner with Cathy and "The Product Department", which was a delight!
+Had dinner with Cathy and "The Produce Department", which was a delight!

 ## 2026-02-15
 Had a lovely dinner with Cathy at Gustavo's!
 Dax's first restaurant!